1974 Rick Derringer – Rock And Roll, Hoochie Koo

-Guitarist and singer Richard Zehringer, his brother Randy on drums, and bass player Dennis Kelly formed the Rick Z Combo in Union City, Indiana in 1962.
+Guitarist and singer Richard Zehringer, his brother Randy on drums, and bass player Dennis Kelly formed the Rick Z Combo in Union City, Indiana, in 1962.
 The group renamed itself Rick and the Raiders.
 Dennis left the group to go to college and Randy Jo Hobbs replaced him.
-Sean Michaels on saxophone and Ronnie Brandon on keyboards were added to the group, and it was renamed the McCoys.
+They added Sean Michaels on saxophone and Ronnie Brandon on keyboards to the group, and the band became the McCoys.
 Rick also changed his name to Rick Derringer.

 Rick was only 17 when the McCoys recorded Hang On Sloopy and started their recording career with a number one record.
 They followed that up with a cover of Little Willie John’s song Fever (you’re more likely to recognize Peggy Lee’s version of the song) and again reached into the top ten.

 The group had one more song in the top thirty in 1966, after which they spent another three years recording songs nobody ever heard.

 In 1970, Johnny Winter recruited Rick, Randy, and Randy Jo to join his band and named it Johnny Winter and the McCoys.
 The name didn’t last very long: it was quickly changed to Johnny Winter And.
 Their first album included a song written by Rick, Rock And Roll, Hoochie Koo.
 A live album followed, but Johnny’s heroin addiction tore the group apart.